-Our goal is to propose a model to generate a random bipartite graph simulating the crowdsourcing of a relation-ship by its editors.
+Our goal is to propose a model to generate a random bipartite graph simulating the crowdsourcing of a relationship by its editors.
 One might think that subjects and objects would behave identically because of their definition within a relationship which plays a dual role.
-However, this does not seem to be the case in practice, particularly in crowdsourced knowledge graphs.
+As some ontologies (e.g. [12]) systematically define an inverse relationship for any relationship, subjects and objects should exhibit similar behaviors.
+However, this does not seem to be the case in practice, particularly in crowdsourced knowledge graphs, as measured by experiments in Section 5.
 Instead, relationships are oriented from a more recent subject entity to an older object entity; from the more specific to the more general, and from the more concrete to the more abstract.
 Naturally, when a person is added to a knowledge graph, he or she is linked to existing entities such as place of birth or gender.
 Similarly, all the actors in a film already exist when we add it.
 We will see that this intuition about the importance of adding new entities and their order of arrival leads to an asymmetrical model.
 More precisely, the addition of a new fact by an editor can either lead to the addition of new entities or just complete the information of existing ones.
 For example, Figure 3 shows the editing process that led to the complete bipartite graph of Figure 2 by adding each fact one by one.
 It is easy to see that Steps 1 and 3 add both new subjects and new objects, but Step 4 with the addition of (s_3, o_1) does not add a new entity.
 To simulate editors, we introduce two key ingredients: Growth probability and Asymmetric attachment.